kytos-ng/kytos-ng.github.io/napps/mongodb.md

         return updated
 ```

 The following Python package and module structure is encouraged, that way NApps that are using this architecture it's evident where things are and how they are generally supposed to be evolved, facilitating for new developers too.
-On each package, you can start with a `__init__.py` module, as illustrated below, if you don't have many classes and as necessary you can create new modules under a specific package. `api/models` don't necessarily need to be `pydantic` ones:
+On each package, you can start with a `__init__.py` module, as illustrated below, if you don't have many classes and as necessary you can create new modules under a specific package. `api/models` don't necessarily need to be `pydantic` ones, you can also leverage `MongoDB` projections:

 ```
 db/models/__init__.py